goibibo/golambda_docs/README.md

 # golambda_docs
-This is the documentation for the usage of GoLambda framework.
+This is the documentation for the usage of GoLambda framework for Gia.